alouche/rodent/README.md

   > "export RODENT_ENV=experimental; go build"

 You get the idea... so feel free to refer to the Rodent Variables guide.

+## Setup

+> git clone http://github.com/alouhe/rodent.git /my/path/to/rodent

+Add in your .bashrc, profile etc.

+> source "/my/path/to/rodent"

+Restart your existing shell or open an new one and you are set.
+Type "rodent", press <Enter>

+Refer to the Quick Start guide.

 ## Disclaimer